Visitor Management Settings

 This feature is ideal for a busy kiosk situation like a trade show where you may want to limit each visitor's time on the kiosk.

 This option is used in conjunction with the Browsing Time Limit and allows you to specify the web page that the visitor will be sent to once the Browsing Time Limit event occurs.
-Touch gestures are not supported on the Good-Bye Page and an Idle Time Limit must be set to return the kiosk to a functional experience for the next visitor.
+Touch gestures are not supported on the Custom Page for Browsing Time Limit Reached and an Idle Time Limit must be set to return the kiosk to a functional experience for the next visitor.

 By default this setting is blank, which means Kiosk Pro will take the visitor to a standard page which states "Browsing Time Limit Reached," in several languages (as seen below).
 If configured with a URL or local file path, the page specified will be displayed upon completion of the Browsing Time Limit (for URL format examples, see the Homepage article).

-As touch gestures are not supported on the Good-Bye Page, we suggest creating a page design that makes it clear to the visitor that the page is non-interactive.
+As touch gestures are not supported on the Custom Page for Browsing Time Limit Reached, we suggest creating a page design that makes it clear to the visitor that the page is non-interactive.

 Having no means to leave the page or follow any links, the current visitor will walk away.
 Eventually the Idle Time Limit will take the presentation to the homepage, where the next visitor can get a chance to use the kiosk.